What are ROAS-based Campaigns?

 We recommend that the bucket ranges, when modified, be consecutive.
 For example, buckets could be 100 to 300, 300 to 452, 452 to 500, but, not 100 to 300, 302 to 452.

 We also recommend you automate the process of refreshing campaign groups, as with this you'll make sure all your products move around successfully.
+This can be done using the Product Group Refresher tool.

 Adding/removing products manually.